 I've been implementing Module#prepend for JRuby.
 I ran into this test https://github.com/jruby/jruby/blob/master/test/jruby/test_method_cache.rb#L19

 This was unexpected behavior for me.
 I've looked through both the MRI and rubyspec test cases and don't see a similar test.

 If this behavior is intended, this test should be included in the suite.
 Currently, MRI passes this test for both include and prepend.
 When implementing include or prepend without referencing the MRI source code directly, the implementation won't necessarily pass this test.

-Updated by headius (Charles Nutter) over 5 years ago
+Updated by headius (Charles Nutter) about 6 years ago

 A couple questions: